fruit tree in zone 3b

-Will apple thrive in zone 3b?
+Growing apple in zone 3b

 Zone 3b sits at the cold edge of viable apple territory, with minimum temperatures reaching -35 to -30°F. The chill-hour story is actually favorable: apple cultivars generally require 400 to 1,000 hours below 45°F, and zone 3b accumulates those hours reliably every winter.
 Chill hours are not the limiting factor here.